Zer0ids/InspectorUI/README.md

 ### Did you create this?
 Sorry, but I didn't create this.
 I was trying to spread it so that it can be successful...

-Credits the them, I guess...
+Credits to them, I guess...

 ### How to use?
 To use this, simply copy this down, or go to the `source.js` file...